algorand/go-algorand/CONTRIBUTING.md

 ## Contribution Model

-All changes to `go-algorand` are made throught he same process: a pull request targeting the `master` branch.
+All changes to `go-algorand` are made through the same process: a pull request targeting the `master` branch.
 This goes for internal and external contributions.
 To familiarize yourself with the process we recommend that you review the current open pull requests, and the GitHub documentation for [creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 Note: some of our projects are using gitflow, for these the process is the same but you will target pull requests against the `develop` branch.

 ## Communication Channels